Our Positions

 Collaboration between the public, private sectors, and civil society is essential for effective solutions to prevent pollution and scale up a circular economy for plastics.
 We agree with the importance of sustainable consumption and production and creating well-designed plastic products that can minimize waste.
 We also agree that creating universal access to collection and environmentally sound waste management is a key step toward circularity.

-By fostering cooperation across these sectors, we can develop tailored, sustainable solutions that address the unique challenges faced by different communities.
+By fostering cooperation across civil society, public and private sectors, we can develop tailored, sustainable solutions that address the unique challenges faced by different communities.

 Eliminating plastic pollution is not achievable until we close this gap and create a circular economy in which used plastics are no longer perceived as waste.
 Developing countries, in particular, require targeted capacity-building and social inclusion strategies that engage all three sectors in the transition to a circular economy.